 What to do after hack?
-I would like to show you interesting places in Windows OS that you can have a look at in order to find out, for example, the post-login information, information about what kind of software was running, information about which files were opened, information from NTFS Journal and also a couple of other interesting places which can indicate that something goes wrong.
-So, in summary, some of the useful places to have a look into when stepping into the investigation.
+I would like to show you interesting places in Windows OS where you can have a look in order to find the post-login information, details about what kind of software was running and which files were opened, also some data from NTFS Journal and also a couple of other interesting places which can indicate that something goes wrong.
+So, where to have a look when stepping into the investigation.

 Place 1: The profile list

 What is the first place?
 Well, the first place, which is maybe quite natural to check, is the profile list.
 It shows, of course, what kind of users were logging on to the certain box, but that is not really true because the only thing we see over here are profile folders.